filips123/PWAsForFirefox/native/README.md

 1. Install the Rust language and Git.
 2. Clone the repository and cd into the `native` (this) directory.
+3. If building a specific version:
+    1. Checkout the correct Git tag.
+    2. Modify `version` field inside `Cargo.toml` to the correct version.
+    3. Modify `DISTRIBUTION_VERSION` variable inside `userchrome/profile/chrome/pwa/chrome.jsm` to the correct version.
-3. Build the project in release mode:
+4. Build the project in release mode:
    ```shell
    cargo build --release
    ```
-4. Copy the built files to the correct locations:
+5. Copy the built files to the correct locations:
     * `target/release/firefoxpwa` -> `/usr/bin/firefoxpwa`
     * `target/release/firefoxpwa-connector` -> `/usr/libexec/firefoxpwa-connector`
     * `manifests/linux.json` -> `/usr/lib/mozilla/native-messaging-hosts/firefoxpwa.json`
     * `manifests/linux.json` -> `/usr/lib64/mozilla/native-messaging-hosts/firefoxpwa.json`
     * `userchrome/` -> `/usr/share/firefoxpwa/userchrome/`
-5. Create an empty directory `/usr/share/firefoxpwa/runtime/` and make it writable by normal users (`777`).
+6. Create an empty directory `/usr/share/firefoxpwa/runtime/` and make it writable by normal users (`777`).
    This is needed for FirefoxPWA runtime installation and Firefox auto-updates to work.
    If you do not plan to use Firefox auto-updates, you can restore the permissions after the runtime is installed.